Jarlyk/Haiku.Rando/README.md

 Thanks to Schy for helping to get Haiku modding rolling; we miss you Schy

 ## Contact
-You can reach me via Github or find me on the Haiku Discord.
+You can reach us via Github or find us on the Haiku Discord.

 ## License
 All mods contained herein are released under the standard MIT license, which is a permissive license that allows for free use.
 The text of this is included in the LICENSE file in this release.